garrandall/popular-music-data/tracks/bounce-with-me-lil-bow-wow-xscape.md

 When I turn 16 I'mma call her though
 And show her how to ride with a baller yo
 Let her know why it wouldn't hurt her
-To fall in love with a {nigga} like me a long time ago Sing-a-long now!
+To fall in love with a  like me a long time ago Sing-a-long now!